Konstig70/Playground/VarmatKertoimet/README.md

 ## API Key Required

 To use this application, you must obtain your own API key from [Odds API](https://the-odds-api.com/) and configure it in the app.
-Sharing or using someone else's API key may violate Oddsdata’s terms of service.
+Sharing or using someone else's API key may violate Odds API’s terms of service.

 ## VarmatKertoimet